kelvinoue/DataNest/README.md

 - Add, remove, view characters
 - Set active character to manage data for
 - Startup notification to inform user if data has been entered for the day
-- Import, export data from csv
+- Import, export data from/to csv
 - Add, update (modify), delete data for specific dates
 - View data
   - i) values for specific dates
   - ii) overall values for armor, wtd, acc, combined (average, count, total)
 #### Technical Information:
 - Uses sql to manage data in a single db file
-- Stores each character's data in a separate table with the following naming convention, "(character name)" + "_conv", to allow for the addition of data from other modules into the db later
+- Stores each character's data in a separate table with the following naming convention - "(character name)" + "_conv", to allow for the addition of data from other modules into the db later
 - Each table has 4 columns: date, armor, wtd, acc
 - Users are allowed to store one record for each date (records can be updated/ modified)
 - When adding a record, users are required to key in values for armor, wtd, acc all at once, but can choose to enter blank values first and update them again later